aosabook/500lines/pedometer/chapter.md

 </html>
 ~~~~~~~

-The `uploads` view first pulls in a stylesheet file, `styles.css`.
-The stylesheet, below, uses basic css for some minimal styling of our views.
+The `uploads` view first pulls in a style sheet file, `styles.css`.
+The style sheet, below, uses basic css for some minimal styling of our views.

 ~~~~~~~
 table.summary {